 If you change your mind and would want the QR code window to appear automatically after every conversion, you can select the Show on conversion checkbox in any QR code window to reactivate it.

 If you are viewing a converted web page from another device, you only need to scan the barcode the first time you open the page.
-After that, you can simply refresh the browser window to reload the most recent version from the development environment.
+If the web page is already open in your mobile device, just press the Reload button.
+It is usually a circular arrow (it looks like a recycle symbol) and it is often located near the website address field.

 When you have finished testing a spreadsheet, you can of course keep using it from the development environment if all users are on the same network as the developer, and the development system is permanently online.